Integrability and geometry of the Wynn recurrence: Wynn recurrence, circle packings and discrete analytic functions

-\begin{Th}[Tangential Miquel theorem] Given four points $P_1, P_2, P_3$ and $P_4$ on the circle $\mathcal{C}$.
-Let \begin{itemize} \item $\mathcal{C}_1$ be a circle passing through $P_1$ and $P_2$, \item $\mathcal{C}_2$ the circle tangent to $\mathcal{C}_1$ at $P_2$ and passing through $P_3$, \item $\mathcal{C}_3$ the circle tangent to $\mathcal{C}_2$ at $P_3$ and passing through $P_4$, \item $\mathcal{C}_4$ the circle tangent to $\mathcal{C}_3$ at $P_4$ and passing through $P_1$. \end{itemize} Then the circle $\mathcal{C}_4$ is also tangent to $\mathcal{C}_1$ at $P_1$. \end{Th} The proof is elementary, but it helps to shift one of the points (for example $P_1$) to infinity. \begin{Rem} The above result is a limiting version of the six-circles Miquel theorem~\cite{Herzer} which was used in~\cite{CDS} to prove consistency of the circular reduction with the geometric integrable construction of the multidimensional lattice of planar quadrilaterals~\cite{MQL}. \end{Rem}
+The proof is elementary, but it helps to shift one of the points (for example $P_1$) to infinity. \begin{Rem} The above result is a limiting version of the six-circles Miquel theorem~\cite{Herzer} which was used in~\cite{CDS} to prove consistency of the circular reduction with the geometric integrable construction of the multidimensional lattice of planar quadrilaterals~\cite{MQL}. \end{Rem}